Azure/meta-azure-service-broker/docs/azure-sql-db.md

 [Azure SQL Database](https://azure.microsoft.com/en-us/documentation/articles/sql-database-technical-overview/) is a relational database service in the cloud based on the market-leading Microsoft SQL Server engine, with mission-critical capabilities.

+## Behaviors

+### Provision

+  1. If the server doesn't exist, create a SQL Server.

+  2. Create a database.

+### Provision-Poll

+  1. Check whether creating database succeeds or not.

+### Bind

+  1. Try to login to the master database of the server to create a new Login.
+If succeeded then go to 3, else go to 2.

+  2. Add a temporary firwall rule to allow service broker to access the server.

+  3. Try to login to the new-created database of the server to create a new user for the Login with the name.

+  4. Delete the temporary firewall rule.

+  5. Collect credentials.

+  ** NOTE **: The firewall rule needs to be deleted manually if Bind fails.
+The rule name should be 'broker-temp-rule-<sqldbName>'.

+### Unbind

+  1. Try to login to the new-created database of the server to drop the user for the Login.
+If succeeded then go to 3, else go to 2.

+  2. Add a temporary firwall rule to allow service broker to access the server.

+  3. Try to login to the master database of the server to drop the Login.

+  4. Delete the temporary firewall rule.

+  ** NOTE **: The firewall rule needs to be deleted manually if Unbind fails.
+The rule name should be 'broker-temp-rule-<sqldbName>'.

+### Deprovision

+  1. Delete the database.

+### Deprovision-Poll

+  1. Check whether deleting database succeeds or not.

 ## Create an Azure SQL Database service

 1. Get the service name and plans